Cot Mattress Safety

 If you are buying a natural mattress because you do not want foam or anything that is not a natural product then you are asking for the impossible!

-easy enough to make a natural base but when it coves to the covers you need a degree or waterproof protection which you cannot get from a natural cotton fabric.
+Easy enough to make a natural base but when it coves to the covers you need a degree or waterproof protection which you cannot get from a natural cotton fabric.

 There is a fabric called "Outlux" that is 93% cotton but has a have PU membrane in the middle (7%) to make the fabric waterproof. because the PU amount is so small it can be regarded as a natural fabric.

-N.B there is an advantage in putting the Easychange Coolmax© and Maxispace system over the natural coir and lambswool base as you get full waterproof protection, full breathability and temperature control.
+N.B there is an advantage in putting the Easychange Coolmax© and Maxispace system over the natural coir and lambswool base as you get full waterproof protection, full breathability and temperature control. but the downside is it is not natural,

 Here is the Easychange System